gopidodda-usf/Churn-Prediction-App/README.md

 ## 📬 Contact

-Feel free to reach out if you'd like to learn more about the project or see the app in action!
+Feel free to reach out if you'd like to learn more about the project!
 🔗 [LinkedIn](https://www.linkedin.com/in/gopidodda96)